resotto/python3-docker-devenv/README.md

 2. Configure settings for X11Forwarding.
 3. Expose 22 port for ssh.
 4. Install Tkinter and start ssh service.
-5. Connect to the container with X11Forwarding using ssh.
+5. Connect to the container with X11Forwarding.

 ### 1. Install X11 on your host machine
 By default, if you try to show a figure on a container, you can't.
 Using X11, you can show it on your host machine, not the container.